 I often find it useful to meditate on fractal shapes when I’m walking or just relaxing.
 You’ll find if you do this it will help you feel connected to the larger natural forces that are all around you.
 It’s a great way to unwind and feel like your natural self.

-Just spend a few minutes everyday in the most natural environment you can find, or imagine one, if you’re in a completely urban area.
+Just spend a few minutes every day in the most natural environment you can find, or imagine one if you’re in a completely urban area.
 First, see and appreciate the branching structures you see around you whether they be trees, mountains, clouds, rivers, coastlines or entire galaxies.

 Then visualize your own fractal structures like your hair, blood vessels, lungs, or beating heart which has its own unique fractal rhythm.
 Then imagine a connection between the fractal structures of your body and those in nature.
 Feel a sense of gratitude for this amazing geometry that nature has created for your body and your environment.
 Marvel at how well it works to keep you alive every moment of every day.
-And then see your boundless awareness stretching to the limits of universe along these fractal networks of matter and energy.
+And then see your boundless awareness stretching to the limits of the universe along with these fractal networks of matter and energy.